 - Enhancements to security by removing today's exposed checkpoints on level 5

-- Increased Transportation Security Administration (TSA) throughput by an estimated 50-70 percent
+- Increased Transportation Security Administration (TSA) throughput

 - Increased capacity and life of the terminal for the future, allowing the airport to grow its operations in the terminal and concourses to match increasing passenger demand